 Hanoi’s ‘new normal’: How much has changed for the foreigners who chose to stay?

-The Hanoitimes - An insightful comparison of Hanoi before and after the reopening of business activities in the eyes of an expat.
+An insightful comparison of Hanoi before and after the reopening of business activities in the eyes of an expat.

 The blue and yellow logo of the Vietnam Post building basks peacefully in the glow of the slowly lowering Sunday afternoon sun, on the eastern side of Hoan Kiem Lake, the heart of Hanoi.